-- Applicants who have sequential high school background courses in Chemistry, English, Mathematics, and Biology will best be prepared to succeed in the pre-Pharmacy program. - (2) Courses in Biology, Cell Biology, Medical Microbiology, Microbiology, or Genetics, but not Botany, Entomology, Marine Science or Zoology, may be used to fulfill the ★6 Biology requirement.
+- Applicants who have sequential high school background courses in Chemistry, English, Mathematics, and Biology will best be prepared to succeed in the pre-Pharmacy program. - (2) Courses in Biology, Medical Microbiology, Microbiology, or Genetics may be used to fulfill the Œ6 Biology requirement.